Dmytry/3d_printing_ideas/README.md

 # Various ideas published to establish prior art, mostly 3D printing related.
+No claim with regards to novelty is made; in fact the ideas are probably a century+ old in other contexts.

 ## Pythagoras: